omarallouz/JCnet/README.md

 Operating System: Linux
 CPU Number/Speed: we recommend using a processor with at least 8 cores, 2GHz speed, and multithreading capability
 RAM: 64+GB recommended (depending on the size of the training dataset and maximum number of training patches per subject)
 GPU: recommend a dedicated graphics card with at least 8GB of VRAM (ex.
-NVIDIA RTX 2080 Ti, Titan X, or v100 models)
+NVIDIA RTX 2080 Ti, Titan X, or v100 models).
+If our current pre-trained models do not fit into GPU memory during testing, we recommend downscaling the network parameters (batch size, base filters, or patch size in this order).
+These models can be provided upon request.

 *Software Requirements:*
 1. Python v3.6